 The objective of this activity is to define the criteria to measure the quality of each primary study.
 However, there isn't agreed definition of what a high-level quality study is; there is a common agreement that the quality of the selected primary studies is fundamental to obtain more reliable results (Kitchenham and Charters, 2007).

-Thus, we defined four quality assessment criteria (QA1–QA4) to be considered when applying the excluding criteria E6, using an approach similar to that in Jamshidi et al. (2012) and based on bibliometric impact information.
+Thus, four quality assessment criteria (QA1–QA4) were defined to be considered when applying the excluding criteria E6, using an approach similar to that in Jamshidi et al. (2012) and based on bibliometric impact information.
 While QA1 uses four general and four specific criteria (Table 4), QA2 uses the ranking of the publications forums, QA3 uses the papers’ citations and QA4 relaxes QA3.
 Each of these criteria is discussed next.

 QA1 is calculated using the QualityScore given by Equation 1, where the General (G) and Specific (S) assessment factors are summarized in Table 4.
-The result is a numerical quantification to rank the selected studies.The quality assessment checklist, with G and S composed of four items each and each one with a maximum score of 1, shows a weighted average, where S weights 3 times more than G, as the specific contributions (S) of a study is more important than the general contributions (G).
+The result is a numerical quantification to rank the selected studies.The quality assessment checklist, with G and S composed of four items each and each one with a maximum score of 1, shows a weighted average, where S weights 3 times more than G, as the specific contributions (S) of a study are more important than the general contributions (G).
 Papers with an overall score >= 2.5 were considered “high” quality studies; papers with a score >= 1.5 and <2.5 were considered “medium” quality; and papers with a score < 1.5 were considered of "lower" quality and were excluded from the analysis.
-It is important to highlight that we do not evaluate the quality of the paper itself with this criterion, but only its contributions’ alignment with our purpose.
+It is important to highlight that there is no evaluation of the paper’s quality itself with this criterion, but only its contributions’ alignment with our purpose.